daizutabi/pheasant/docs/docs/index.md

 ```
 ~~~

-Executin of the above Markdown source on a Jupyter kernel creates a plain text output as a execute result and a PNG image as display data.
+Executin of the above Markdown source on a Jupyter kernel creates a plain text output as an execute result and a PNG image as display data.
 You may want to display only the image.
 You can set `inline` option to a fenced code after language description:

 ~~~copy
 ```python inline
 plt.plot([1, 2])
 ```
 ~~~

-Note that Matplotlib package has already been imported in the previous code block so that we don't need to import it again here.

 Pheasant also supports Bokeh's HTML output.